TheNeolithicSubjectUnravels/OnTheFlowOfSpecies/README.md

   - *Note-taking files:*
 	- [🌍 English MarkDown](./The%20Material%20basis%20of%20Cooperation%2C%20how%20Scarcity%20Reduces%20Trusting%20Behaviour/Scarcity%20and%20Trust%20-%20Notes%20-%20EN.md) | [🔥❄️ Icelandic MarkDown](./The%20Material%20basis%20of%20Cooperation%2C%20how%20Scarcity%20Reduces%20Trusting%20Behaviour/Skortur%20og%20Traust%20-%20Notes%20-%20IS.md) | [🌍 English PDF](./The%20Material%20basis%20of%20Cooperation%2C%20how%20Scarcity%20Reduces%20Trusting%20Behaviour/Scarcity%20and%20Trust%20-%20Notes%20-%20EN.pdf) | [🔥❄️ Icelandic PDF](./The%20Material%20basis%20of%20Cooperation%2C%20how%20Scarcity%20Reduces%20Trusting%20Behaviour/Skortur%20og%20Traust%20-%20Notes%20-%20IS.pdf)

-- **An Evolutionary Model of Cooperation%2C Fairness and Altruistic Punishment in Public Good Games**
+- **An Evolutionary Model of Cooperation, Fairness and Altruistic Punishment in Public Good Games**
-  - Contains note-taking files, keyword lists, chunked keyword lists, and summaries related to the paper [*"An Evolutionary Model of Cooperation%2C Fairness and Altruistic Punishment in Public Good Games"*](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077041) by Moritz Hetzer, Didier Sornette.
+  - Contains note-taking files, keyword lists, chunked keyword lists, and summaries related to the paper [*"An Evolutionary Model of Cooperation, Fairness and Altruistic Punishment in Public Good Games"*](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0077041) by Moritz Hetzer, Didier Sornette.
   - *Keywords:*
 	- [🌍 English MarkDown](./An%20Evolutionary%20Model%20of%20Cooperation%2C%20Fairness%20and%20Altruistic%20Punishment%20in%20Public%20Good%20Games/Games%20of%20P🎭ay%20-%20Keywords%20-%20EN.md) | [🔥❄️ Icelandic MarkDown](./An%20Evolutionary%20Model%20of%20Cooperation%2C%20Fairness%20and%20Altruistic%20Punishment%20in%20Public%20Good%20Games/Almenningsleikir%20-%20Keywords%20-%20IS.md) | [🌍 English PDF](./An%20Evolutionary%20Model%20of%20Cooperation%2C%20Fairness%20and%20Altruistic%20Punishment%20in%20Public%20Good%20Games/Games%20of%20P🎭ay%20-%20Keywords%20-%20EN.pdf) | [🔥❄️ Icelandic PDF](./An%20Evolutionary%20Model%20of%20Cooperation%2C%20Fairness%20and%20Altruistic%20Punishment%20in%20Public%20Good%20Games/Almenningsleikir%20-%20Keywords%20-%20IS.pdf)
   - *Chunks:*